Quick Answers for U.S. Taxpayers with Singapore CPFIS, SRS and Unit Trusts

 | CPF Cash / SRS Cash Balance | 🟢 | Cash alone is not PFIC stock. |

 Singapore does not have a comprehensive income tax treaty with the United States.
-No retirement-account treaty article shields SRS, CPFIS, Endowus portfolios, Singapore unit trusts, ILPs, or SGX-listed ETFs from U.S. PFIC classification.
+Without a treaty-based retirement article, account wrappers such as SRS, CPFIS, or Endowus portfolios do not automatically shield underlying non-U.S. pooled funds from U.S. PFIC classification.

 - The SRS wrapper does not eliminate Form 8621 review.